runwayml/learn/docs/tutorials/tutorial_p5_cyclegan.md

 ### Part 3
 ![Input Requirements](assets/images/tutorials/tutorial_p5_cyclegan/input.png)

-We'll set up a function that makes a post request to Runway, with the image that we've selected.
+We'll set up a function that makes a post request to RunwayML, with the image that we've selected.
 First we'll load the pixels of our image with **loadPixels** and then we'll convert the image to a base64 image with `img.canvas.toDataURL`.
-Runway is expecting data in JSON format, where the key is **image** and the value is the data of the image we'd like to send.
+RunwayML is expecting data in JSON format, where the key is **image** and the value is the data of the image we'd like to send.
 We'll make a variable `postData` with these specifications.
-Lastly, p5.js has a function **httpPost** that allows us to make our POST request to Runway.
+Lastly, p5.js has a function **httpPost** that allows us to make our POST request to RunwayML.
 We'll use the url specified above, and pass in the JSON data to be posted.
 The returned data will call our `newDrawing` function, overviewed in the next section.
 ```js
 function sendImage() {
     img.loadPixels();